-Determine the following to start your patent application:
+Determine the following to prepare for your patent application:

 - Ownership of Inventions – Who owns the invention?
 Many employees are required to assign their invention ownership to their employers.

 There are quite a few avenues for protecting your invention outside of the United States.
-The five jurisdictions for patents in the world are United States, Europe, Japan, Korea, and China.
-Your invention must have absolute novelty to get a patent.
+The five jurisdictions for patents in the world are the United States, Europe, Japan, Korea, and China.
+Inventions must have absolute novelty to get patents.
 If you disclose your invention, you lose your rights to a patent immediately in regions other than the United States.
-There are ways to file an international application, for example, a Patent Cooperation Treaty.
+There are ways to file an international application—for example, a Patent Cooperation Treaty.
 Filing around the world is expensive and takes a different lawyer for each jurisdiction.
 US attorneys and agents are not allowed to represent you in other regions.

 Source: Guatam Prakash, PhD, JD, IP Advisor for NHLBI, NIA/NHLBI.
 Entrepreneurship Webinar: Intellectual Property.
 June 9, 2021.